 Why Email Metrics Are Important

-Now, let’s take a look at the top email marketing metrics that will matter most to your long term success.
+Let’s take a look at the top email marketing metrics that will matter most to your long term success.

 1. Open Rate

-Your email’s open rate is the percentage of people that have opened your email.
-This email marketing metric helps you determine how likely it is that people will read your email’s content.
+Your email’s open rate is the percentage of people who have opened your email.

 Open Rate = Unique Opens / (Number of Emails Sent – Bounces)

-This email metric is easy to calculate on every single email you send out.
 It’s also easy to see over time whether the percentage goes up or down.

 According to HubSpot, companies that send 16-30 email campaigns a month see a clickthrough rate that’s 2x greater than those sending out fewer than 2 campaigns a month.